alexdyubkov/Simple-MD5-brute-force-/README.md

 b)MD5 brute force when we know length of MD5 pass and know what symbols were used.py

 Logis is simple:
-In string original_password="aabh1" we assign the password->script make a hash of it-> we put info about symbols if we know what symbols were uses -> script tries to find the original password
+In string "original_password="aabh1"" we assign the password->script makes a hash of it-> we put info about symbols if we know what symbols were uses -> script tries to find the original password

 Example output:
 ...